pyplan/pyplan-docs/docs/user-guide/applications.md

 - **Open application in new instance:** open the application in a separate instance, useful for working in parallel on different apps or versions.
 - **Select version and open app:** choose a specific version of the application and open it, for example to review or reuse an earlier version.
 - **Select resources and open app:** open the application with a specific set of resources, different from those assigned by our Department.
+- **Direct access link:** generate a direct link to open the application, optionally selecting a version and enabling read-only access.
 - **Rename**
 - **Copy**
 - **Cut**